- Flowers are typically white, but can also be pink or purple.

 - Tumbleweeds may form which can also travel by wind and distribute seeds.

-- Contaminated hay may also contain diffuse knapweed seeds.
+- Contaminated hay may contain diffuse knapweed seeds.

 - Outcompetes native species, reducing biodiversity.

 - Grasslands are especially vulnerable.
-Decreases the amount of forage available for livestock and wildlife on rangelands.
+Decreases the amount of forage available for wildlife and livestock on rangelands.

 - The sharp bracts of diffuse knapweed may injure the mouths of grazing animals.

-- Insufficient information is available regarding the distribution, impacts, potential for spread and/or feasibility of control within the CKISS region.
+- There is insufficient information for this species regarding its distribution, impacts, potential for spread, and/or feasibility of control within the CKISS region.